BlockchainCommons/www.blockchaincommons.com/README.md

 permalink: /index.html
 ---

 Blockchain Commons is focused on creating a community that encourages the growth of open infrastructure and interoperable architecture that gives internet users the human dignity due them and that allows them to control their own digital destiny.
-We do so by working with the [developer community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) to create wallets and other tools that adopt the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness.
+We do so by working with [developers](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) to create wallets and other tools that adopt the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness.
 We support this architectural and infrastructural development with research specifications, reference libraries, and reference apps.
-To further the growth of this community, we also produce educational courses that introduce the possibilities of open blockchain infrastructure and that advocate for responsible key management.
+To further the growth of the Blockchain Commons, we also produce educational courses that introduce the possibilities of open blockchain infrastructure and that advocate for responsible key management.

 _Read our [vision](vision.md) for more on Blockchain Commons' objectives._